-- 1 Use cement to secure the intake pipe to the inlet air connector. - 2 Route piping to outside of structure.
+- 1 Use transition solvent cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - 2 Route piping to outside of structure.
 Continue with installation following instructions given in general guide lines for piping terminations and intake and exhaust piping terminations for direct vent sections.
-Refer to TABLE 7 for pipe sizes.
+Refer to "TABLE 5" for pipe sizes.